 This is an old double image card that was made to be used with a Stereoscope.
 It was taken in 1887.
 It is the oldest picture we could find that shows the front of the Sheriff's house.

-This old postcard shows the Jail on the right, and on the left the courthouse (built in 1890), and the Civil War Memorial Hall just right of it.
+This old postcard shows the Sheriff's house on the right, and the courthouse (built in 1890) on the left.
+The Civil War Memorial Hall just right of it.
 This was taken in 1907

 This interior picture of the jail was taken in about 1965.
 It shows the aging cell block.
 A few years after this pitcure was taken, the bottom of the cell door were cut off and the floor was raised using a four inch concrete layer.
 The sink and toilet were also replaced.